lucidsoftware/neo-sbt-scalafmt/README.md

 scalafmtFailTest in Compile := false   // current project, specific configuration
 ```

-Most scalafmt errors do not fail the scalafmt task.
-To fail the task for any scalafmt errors.
+At the time of writing, Scalafmt fails on some valid inputs.
+By default, errors in Scalafmt itself do not fail the
+`scalafmt` task.
+To fail instead,

 ```scala
 ignoreErrors in (ThisBuild, scalafmt) := false // all projects ignoreErrors in scalafmt := false              // current project ignoreErrors in (Compile, scalafmt) := false   // current project, specific configuration
 ```

+## Additional configuration

 The scalafmt task is defined by default for the compile and test configurations.
 To define it for additional
 configurations, e.g. `Integration`,